Basars/preprocessors/README.md

                                      as Dataset for classification model
-                        spreadsheet  Generate CSV files that contains encrypted patients identifiers and its file name --new-shape NEW_SHAPE
+                        spreadsheet  Generate CSV files that contains encrypted patients identifiers and its file name --filterable-csv-file FILTERABLE_CSV_FILE
+                        The CSV file to be used for filtering broken datasets out --filterable-dataset-type {train,valid,test}
+                        The type of dataset source directory for querying filterable CSV file --new-shape NEW_SHAPE
                         WxH.
 Resize the output image with desired width and height --jobs JOBS           Number of workers